« The Song of God—Volume 1, chapters 1-6

 “Nor do we know which is better – conquering them or being conquered by them.
 If we killed the sons of Dhṛtarāṣṭra, we should not care to live.
 Yet they are now standing before us on the battlefield.”

-a) If Arjuna would not fight, begging would be his only means of subsistence, but he was unsure about fighting and risking unnecessary violence.
-He considered he would lose by both winning or losing the battle, since winning would mean his relatives would be killed.
+a) If Arjuna did not fight, begging would be his only means of livelihood, but he was unsure about fighting and risking unnecessary violence.
+He considered that the situation was such that whether he won or lost the battle, in either case, he would lose, because winning would mean that his relatives would be killed.
 On top of that, he feared sinful reactions.